adobe-apiplatform/user-sync.py/docs/user-manual/index.md

-Before you start configuring User Sync, you must know what Adobe products your enterprise uses, and what product configurations and user uroups are defined in the Adobe User Management system.
+Before you start configuring User Sync, you must know what Adobe products your enterprise uses, and what product configurations and user groups are defined in the Adobe User Management system.
 For more information, see the help page for [configuring enterprise services](https://helpx.adobe.com/enterprise/help/configure-services.html#configure_services_for_group).